oovaa/ccmdr/README.md

 Before using the CLI tool, make sure to configure the necessary settings by uploading the `COHERE_API_KEY` to your environment.
 You can do this manually or pass it to the install script as mentioned in the Installation section.

-## uninstall
+## Uninstall

-to uninstall just run `. ./uninstall` and it will take care of everything it will unset the env var and remove it from `/etc/environment` remove the `node_modules` folder  and remove `ccmdr` command from your path
+To uninstall, just run `. ./uninstall` and it will take care of everything.
+It will unset the environment variable and remove it from `/etc/environment`, remove the `node_modules` folder, and remove the `ccmdr` command from your path.